 The word "hope" in ordinary English vocabulary is generally distinguished from "certainty."
 We would say, "I don't know what's going to happen, but I hope it happens."

-It almost makes me saddened when I think of it in this context because so many people who have very little faith if none at all, are left with this empty anxious feeling to whether something will happen or it won’t.
+So many people who have very little faith, if none at all, are left with this empty anxious feeling about whether something will happen or not.

 ‘Dear heavenly father, I pray that you forever keep me strong with the confidence of ‘hope’ that is promised by you.
 Amen’